Guidance for applicants who qualified overseas

 - About this guidance

-- How to apply for registration
+- How to apply to join the register

 - Qualification requirements

 - Updating skills and knowledge

 - Making a decision about your application

 - Annex 1: Countries where English is the first and native language

 - Annex 3: Listed offences